book review, One part woman

 The Book

 “One Part Woman” is the English translation of the Tamil novel, “Madhorubhagan” which means half male, half female God, written by Perumal Murugan and translated by Aniruddhan Vasudevan.
 The story is about a childless couple Kali and Ponna, living in a village in Tamil Nandu, and it captures how the couple has to face the taunts of the villagers and sometimes humiliation, just because they are childless.
-Set up in the pre independence era, it takes you through the customs and traditions of the people and the social values they attached to various things, lack of which may make you a subject of ridicule and even outcast in the society.
+Set up in the pre-independence era, it takes you through the customs and traditions of the people and the social values they attached to various things, a lack of which may make you a subject of ridicule and even an outcast in society.

-Kali’s and Poorna’s mothers decided that this year they will send Poorna to the chariot festival in the temple of “Madhorubhagan” on the 18th day when consensual union between any man and women is allowed, thinking that this might grant the couple a child.
+Kali’s and Poorna’s mothers decided that this year they would send Poorna to the chariot festival in the temple of “Madhorubhagan” on the 18th day when consensual union between any man and woman is allowed, thinking that this might grant the couple a child.
 Will the longing for a child make them accept this offer?
 Will Kali agree to it?
 Will Poona agree to it?
-If they agree will everything be same again?
+If they agree will everything be the same again?
 These are some of the answers you will find once you read the book.

-Story telling at its best, a fine read that takes you through all sorts of emotions as you move along the story.
+One Part Woman” is storytelling at its best.
+A fine read that takes you through all sorts of emotions as you move along the story.
+Strongly recommended.

 About the Author

 Perumal Murugan is the star of contemporary Tamil literature.
-An award-winning writer, poet and scholar, he has garnered both critical acclaim and commercial success for his vast array of work.
+An award-winning writer, poet, and scholar, he has garnered both critical acclaim and commercial success for his vast array of work.
 Some of his novels have been translated into English to immense acclaim, including Seasons of the Palm, which was shortlisted for the Kiriyama Prize in 2005, and One Part Woman, his best-known work, which was shortlisted for the Crossword Award and won the prestigious ILF Samanvay Bhasha Samman in 2015.

 About the Translator

-Aniruddhan Vasudevan is a performer, writer, translator and PhD student in anthropology at the University of Texas, Austin.
+Aniruddhan Vasudevan is a performer, writer, translator, and PhD student in anthropology at the University of Texas, Austin.
 His much-lauded translation of Perumal Murugan’s One Part Woman has become an award-winning bestseller.
 He has also translated other works by Perumal Murugan to wide acclaim, including Pyre and Songs of a Coward: Poems of Exile.